 A: Yes, I can usually accommodate requests for custom prints.
 If you have special requirements for prints, please contact me.

-Q: How do I pay for the prints?
+Q: How do I clean acrylic and metal prints?

 Q: How much does shipping cost?